 - Circulate clear guidance on how schools, the School Attendance Support Team and other partners should work together to provide intensive voluntary and/or formal support for individual pupils and families.
-This should include clarity around what support schools should already have offered and the point at which the local authority will become involved in individual cases and how the local authority and school will share responsibility in line with the summary of responsibilities table. - Provide each school with a named point of contact in the School Attendance Support Team who can support with queries and advice, and with whom Targeting Support Meetings will be held. - Maintain relationships with school leaders and offer opportunities for all schools (regardless of type) to regularly come together to share effective attendance practice. - Show leadership and work together with all schools to tackle common issues across the geographical area.
+This should include clarity around what support schools should already have offered and the point at which the local authority will become involved in individual cases and how the local authority and school will share responsibility in line with the summary of responsibilities table. - Provide each school with a named point of contact in the School Attendance Support Team who can support with queries and advice, and with whom Targeting Support Meetings will be held. - Maintain relationships with school leaders and offer opportunities for all schools (regardless of type) to regularly come together to share effective attendance practice.
+This is not intended to be resource intensive and can happen in person or online (including through newsletters, webinars, or virtual drop-in sessions).
+The frequency should be determined by local demand but should not normally be less than termly.
+It may be useful to include representatives of other partners and services in these briefings or sessions such as health, youth justice and children's services - Show leadership and work together with all schools to tackle common issues across the geographical area.
 This may include agreeing common practices to issues such as term time holidays or follow up for persistent lateness so that families receive the same approach if they have children at several schools.